 Posterior Tibial Dysfunction in Vancouver

 Tendons connect muscles to bones and stretch across joints, enabling you to bend that joint.
 One of the most important tendons in the lower leg is the posterior tibial tendon.
-This tendon starts in the calf, stretches down behind the inside of he ankle and attaches to bones in the middle of the foot.
+This tendon starts in the calf, stretches down behind the inside of the ankle and attaches to bones in the middle of the foot.

-The posterior tibial tendon helps hold your arch up and provides support as you step off on your toes when walking.
+The posterior tibial tendon helps to hold your arch up and provides support as you step off on your toes when walking.
 If this tendon becomes inflamed, over-stretched or torn, you may experience pain on the inner ankle and gradually lose the inner arch on the bottom of your foot, leading to flatfoot.

 - Pain and swelling on the inside of the ankle

 - Loss of the arch and the development of a flatfoot